apify/actor-page-analyzer/README.md

 When analysis is finished it checks INPUT parameters if there are any strings to search for and if there are.
 Then it attempts to find the strings in all found content.

-The act ends when all output is parsed and searched.
-If connection to URL fails or if any part of act crashes, the act ends with error in output and log.
+The actor ends when all output is parsed and searched.
+If connection to URL fails or if any part of the actor crashes, the actor ends with error in output and log.

-Input to act is provided from INPUT file.
-If the act is run through Apify, then INPUT comes from key value store.
-If you want to start the act localy, then call
+Input to actor is provided from INPUT file.
+If the actor is run through Apify, then INPUT comes from key value store.
+If you want to start the actor localy, then call

 ```
 npm run start-local